mcohen01/node-quickbooks/README.md

 <a name="findPaymentMethods" />
 #### findPaymentMethods(criteria, callback)

-Finds all PaymentMethods in Quickbooks, optionally matching the specified criteria
+Finds all PaymentMethods in QuickBooks, optionally matching the specified criteria

 __Arguments__